theeugenechong/tp/docs/DeveloperGuide.md

 ## Setting Up and Getting Started

 > 💡 These are the **software / tools** used in developing cOOPer.
-You are recommended to use them :
+You are recommended to use them too:
 > - _**IDE**_: IntelliJ IDEA (highly recommended)
 > - _**JDK**_: Java 11
 > - **Version control**: Git